nus-cs2113-AY2021S1/tp/docs/team/hungvo0603.md

 # Quang Hung - Project Portfolio Page

 #Overview
-Develop filter words features and remind feature for writing.
+Develop the filter words features and the remind feature for writing.

 Develop word bank loader and saver.